ARM-software/Tool-Solutions/ml-tool-examples/bare-metal/armcl_Cortex-R52/README.md

 The example hardware system used is in the Fast Models quick start.

 Required tools are git and scons and the bare-metal gcc toolchain.
 The build script will check for them and ask to install or add to the PATH if they are not found.
+The example has been tested on Ubuntu Linux, but other Linux distributions are possible.

 The [GNU-A toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-a/downloads) can be used for the Cortex-R52 development.
 Please install it and add it to the PATH before running the build script.
 Use the AArch32 bare-metal target (arm-eabi).